 - COMPGS06 (Also taught as: COMPM026)

-- An understanding of the fundamentals of software engineering and economics.
+- An understanding of the fundamentals macro-economics & software services.

 - Taught By

-- The module provides an overview of the financial information sector and global financial markets, which constitute an important application domain of computer science in the Greater London area.
-The module prepares students with sufficient domain knowledge so that they can continue with module COMPGS07 to learn and understand the functioning of the many kinds of financial information systems used in this domain.
+- The module exposes participants to an overview of the financial information sector and interaction with global financial markets, which constitute an important application domain of computer science in the southeast UK as well as main global financial centers.
+The module facilitates transfer of substantial domain knowledge based on IB Analyst training program the lecturer delivers in major int’l firms.
+Successful candidates may continue with modules COMPGF03 &/or COMPGS07 to gain deeper understanding of risk management & financial information systems in this domain.

 - Learning Outcomes

-- Roles, Responsibilities and Controls of Deal Makers and Processing Staff
+Roles, Responsibilities and Controls of Deal Makers, Processing and Technical Staff

 Method of Instruction:

 Lecture presentations, associated case studies, labs & tutorials & UCL Finds debates & conferences.

 - Written Examination (2.5 hours, 75%)

 To pass this course, students must: